 So far, this has been a really positive experience.
 For me, it’s not about following a strict protocol, but thinking about what I can add to my day.
 What can I add to my week that will support me nutritionally and emotionally?
 What can I let slide today in favor of doing something that will make me feel even better?
 Taking the time to listen to my intuition to answer questions like these is a big step in the right direction.

-Even though I’m only about 3 weeks into eating for my cycle, I’m pretty excited by everything I’ve been learning and what I’ve experienced, that I’m encouraged to keep going.
+I’m pretty excited by everything I’ve been learning and what I’ve experienced, that I’m encouraged to keep going.